Shamdan17/Bricking_Bad/use-cases/save-the-game.md

 **Main Success Scenario:**

-1. User pauses the game.
-2. System shows the user the option menu.
+1. System shows the user the option menu.
-3. User chooses the save option.
+2. User chooses the save option.
-4. System prompts user to enter a save name identifying the saved state of the game.
+3. System prompts user to enter a save name identifying the saved state of the game.
-5. User enters a save name to identify the save.
+4. User enters a save name to identify the save.
-6. System saves the state of the game and links it with the save name the user entered.
+5. System saves the state of the game and links it with the save name the user entered.
-7. System shows the User that the operation is successful.
+6. System shows the User that the operation is successful.

 **Extensions:**